Page Table of Contents

 6 Solutions - How to Fix the Cloning Hard Drive Very Slow Issue

-As the reasons and causes mentioned above, we can fix the cloning hard drive very slow error accordingly.
-Here are the top 6 solutions to speed up HDD or SSD cloning process.
+As the reasons and causes mentioned above, we can fix the cloning hard drive's very slow error accordingly.
+Here are the top 6 solutions to speed up the HDD or SSD cloning process.

 Solution 1.
 Wait Patiently

 If you have lots of data to clone on your hard drive or other devices, you need to wait patiently.
 If your cloning speed is 100MB/s, it takes about 17 minutes to clone a 100GB hard drive.
 You can estimate your time and check the result after the cloning.
 If it takes 1 hour to clone only 100MB of data, you should fix it by reading on.

 It takes a long time to skip bad sectors.
 At this time, you can try EaseUS Disk Copy.